Charging Station Behavior on Connection Loss

 Card Authorizations

 By default Edge uses its own transaction database to authorize cards previously used at that location.
 If Edge cannot locally authorize a card when offline, it will accept the unknown card and sync the transaction with EVC-net later.
 This maintains site operation since invalid cards are rarely used during network outages.
-Card database behavior can be modified in Settings → Charge cards → Card database options.
+Card database behavior can be modified in Charge cards -> options -> Card database mode.

 Card database options